Jarlyk/JarlykMods/Hailstorm/README.md

 ## Technical Notes

 ### Installation
 Place JarlykMods.Hailstorm.dll in your BepInEx\plugins folder.
 If you're using a Mod Manager, it may place it under its own folder under plugins, which is also fine.
-Please note that this mod has several depedencies (as visible in the Thunderstore) that will need to be present in order for it to function.
+Please note that this mod has several dependencies (as visible in the Thunderstore) that will need to be present in order for it to function.

 ### Configuration
 After you run the mod once, a configuration file will be created under BepInEx\config.
 It is a simple text file with configuration options that are commented as to what they do.
 Here you can disable particular features and configure the spawn rate for mimics.